 Other Classes of Shares.
-The Fund offers Class A, Class C, Class I, Class L and Class F shares through separate prospectuses.
+The Fund offers Class A, Class C, Class I, Class L and Class M shares through separate prospectuses.
 Class A, Class C and Class L shares are subject to lower investment minimums, but are subject to sales charges, shareholder servicing fees, and distribution fees (Class C and Class L shares only).
 Class L shares are offered only through certain platforms.
-Class I shares are subject to higher investment minimums, but are not subject to sales charges, distribution or shareholder servicing fees.
+Class I shares are not subject to sales charges, shareholder servicing fees, and distribution fees, but are subject to higher investment minimums.
+Class M shares are subject to distribution fees and are offered only through certain platforms.
 Class F shares are no longer offered except for reinvestment of dividends.